 Your palm should face the rider behind, indicating the ‘stop' sign.

-Remember to hold each hand signal for a sufficient amount of time to ensure that other road users have a chance to see and understand your intentions.
+Tip: Remember to hold each hand signal long enough (about 2–3 seconds) for other road users to see and understand your intentions, conditions permitting.

 To tell the rest of the group that you are taking the lead position, use the following hand signal: